Albuquerque Balloon Festival, New Mexico 6 Days

 Historic Old Town has been Albuquerque's center since it was founded in 1706.

-Old Town’s narrow streets and old adobe houses have restaurants serving enchiladas and small shops selling rugs, jewelry, and pottery.
+Old Town’s narrow streets and adobe houses host restaurants with enchiladas and small shops selling rugs, jewelry, and pottery.

 Visit the New Mexico Museum of Natural History and Science - an excellent museum and a nice break from the Fiesta.